-Climate Policy Engagement: Mercedes-Benz receives a grade of D+ in InfluenceMap’s assessment of corporate engagement on climate change policy, indicating mixed engagement with Paris-aligned policy.
+Climate Policy Engagement: Mercedes-Benz receives a grade of C- in InfluenceMap’s assessment of corporate engagement on climate change policy, indicating mixed engagement with Paris-aligned policy.

 This compares positively to the IEA’s 1.5°C scenario, which estimates that 57.5% of all globally produced cars must be either BEV or FCEV by 2030 to meet the 1.5°C global temperature goal.

-Climate Lobbying Overview: Mercedes-Benz AG has actively engaged with climate legislation in Europe and the United States in 2020-22 with mixed positioning.
-The company appears to show mixed to negative engagement on key climate policies for road transport, such as CO2 standards, while advocating for measures to support EV infrastructure expansion.
+Climate Lobbying Overview: Mercedes-Benz AG has actively engaged with climate legislation in Europe and the United States in 2021-22 with mixed positioning.
+The company appears to show mixed engagement on key climate policies for road transport, such as EU CO2 emission standards and California’s proposed ZEV mandate, while advocating for measures to support EV infrastructure expansion.
 Mercedes-Benz AG holds memberships to several highly regressive industry associations in Germany, the EU and US.

 The full climate policy engagement profile of Mercedes-Benz is available here.